itayavra/alexa-headless-start/README.md

 ## alexa-headless-start
 A one-click script to run alexa-avs-sample-app headlessly.

 As the Alexa sample app has 3 different scripts that are needed to run in a particular order and in particular timings, using it to turn a Raspberry Pi (for example) into a headless/monitorless Alexa device is pretty clumsy.

-Unlike other solution I've found online to make it headless, this script doesn't use sleep commands to time the different alexa-avs-sample-app scripts, and makes sure the entire process is up as fast as possible (instead of ~6 minutes, just under a minute and a half on my Raspberry Pi Zero W).
+Unlike other solution I've found online, this script doesn't use sleep commands to time the different alexa-avs-sample-app scripts (so no need to guess how long it might take each script to start), and makes sure the entire process is up as fast as possible (instead of ~6 minutes, just under a minute and a half on my Raspberry Pi Zero W).

 In the near future I might add an installer to run Alexa on boot.